iDataVisualizationLab/VAST2019mc3/README.md

 - Where do people tweet the most?
 - Number of accounts per each location?
-- Main accounts at each location? <- find out who have big roles: high level, connect communities,...
+- Main accounts at each location? <- find out who have big roles: high level", "connect communities",...

 **Account:**